-- 3. Education and Training.
+- Conducting a brief daily review with company members on what went well, what may need to be adapted, issues to address etc. is a good way of keeping on top of issues and behaviors so they can be addressed before a major problem arises. - 3.
+Education and Training.
 Plan should describe how all company employees (management, administrative, artistic) will be educated and trained on the virus, personal hygiene, mask use (wearing, donning, and doffing), and all of the steps required to mitigate spread. - 4.
 Ventilation Review.
 The virus may remain airborne in a room that has been occupied by someone with COVID-19.
 Facilities will need to consider factors such as the size of the room and the ventilation system design (including flowrate [air changes per hour] and location of supply and exhaust vents) when determining how long to leave a space unoccupied before reusing.
 Consider all the following: - a.
 Review guidance on safe operation of ventilation systems here and on the ASHRAE website.
 Consulting with an HVAC engineer may be necessary to meet these guidelines.
 Any activities that can be performed outside should be, to reduce the risk of airborne transmission. - b.
 Ensure ventilation systems operate properly and provide acceptable indoor air quality for the current occupancy level for each space.
 Measuring the level of carbon dioxide in indoor spaces can provide a simple way of assessing if there is any CO2 buildup, which would indicate that fresh air mix and airflows are inadequate.
-See Appendix 5 for information on levels of CO2 and testing criteria to be considered. - c.
+See Appendix 6 for information on levels of CO2 and testing criteria to be considered. - c.
 Increase percent of fresh air. - d.
 Increase ventilation rates.
-Appendix 5 gives examples of how increasing air exchange clears a room more quickly. - e.
+Appendix 6 gives examples of how increasing air exchange clears a room more quickly. - e.
 Disable demand-controlled ventilation (DCV). - f.
 Further open minimum outdoor air dampers (as high as 100%) to reduce or eliminate recirculation.
-In mild weather, this will not affect thermal comfort or humidity, but may be difficult in cold or hot weather. - g.
-Improve central air filtration to the MERV-13 or the highest compatible with the filter rack, and seal edges of the filter to limit bypass. - h.
-Check filters to ensure they are within service life and appropriately installed.
+In mild weather, this will not affect thermal comfort or humidity, but may be difficult in cold or hot weather.